hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_body_api.md

 ```

 !!! warning
     The [Base](#stretch_body.base.Base) waypoint trajectory following has no notion of obstacles in the environment.
 It will blindly follow the commanded waypoints.
-For obstacle avoidance, perception and a path planner should be employed.
+For obstacle avoidance, we recommend employing perception and a path planner.

 The attribute `trajectory` is an instance of the [DiffDriveTrajectory](#stretch_body.trajectories.DiffDriveTrajectory) class.
 The call to [`follow_trajectory()`](#stretch_body.base.Base.follow_trajectory) begins hardware tracking of the spline.

 All methods of the [Base](#stretch_body.base.Base) class are documented below.

 ::: stretch_body.base.Base